 Regional Director of Event Fundraising

-Opening for Ducks Unlimited Regional Director of Event Fundraising for Southern Illinois.
+POSITION: Ducks Unlimited Regional Director of Event Fundraising for Southern Indiana.
 The chosen candidate will start as soon as mutually agreed.

 - Recruitment and training of volunteers